Devtherapycode/OpenFund-Mobile/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or open any issue if you find bugs or have suggestions.

 ## License